-2.5 Experimental Schedule
+2.4 Experimental Schedule

 Not all experiments listed above would occur on the same time scale.
 We envision an initial flagship experiment, which would be either the neutron lifetime, or the gravity experiment.
-In tandem we would use a second UCN beamline to conduct R&D related to the n-EDM experiment, and to conduct surface nanoscience research.
+In tandem we would use a second UCN beamline to conduct R&D related to the n-EDM experiment.